ripSquid/styrdokument/pm/eng/pm_for_sektionens_profil.md

 The chapter's members may also wear overalls in earlier chapter colors.

-Recognised colors are laser violet, lime green, and ochre red.
+Recognised colors are silicon blue, lime green and ochre red.

 ### 2.2 Stripes